Spree Commerce API v3 & the Next.js Storefront Starter for Amazing Shopping Experiences

 AI-assisted development has fundamentally changed the build-vs-buy equation.
 Tools like Claude, Cursor, and GitHub Copilot mean that a lean team can now build and maintain a custom storefront that would have required a large agency engagement just two years ago.

 This shift disproportionately favors open-source eCommerce platforms.
-AI tools work best when they can read the source code, documentation, and developer toolkits — exactly what Spree 5 provides openly.
+AI tools perform at their peak when they can read the source code, documentation, and developer toolkits, exactly what Spree Commerce 5 provides openly.
 Teams who previously dismissed open-source eCommerce as too complex should reconsider the math.

 This is a game-changer for teams that have strong backend and eCommerce expertise but lack dedicated frontend designers.
 A product manager can describe a product listing page, a developer can paste a screenshot of a competitor’s checkout flow, and v0 produces clean, styled Next.js components ready to drop into your Spree storefront.

-Combined with Spree 5’s AI rules for Cursor and Claude — which encode Spree’s architectural conventions so AI assistants generate code that fits naturally into existing projects — even a small team of backend developers can design, prototype, and ship a polished shopping experience without hiring a frontend agency.
+Combined with Spree Commerce 5’s AI rules for Cursor and Claude, which encode Spree’s architectural conventions so AI assistants generate code that fits naturally into existing projects, even a small team of backend developers can design, prototype, and ship a polished shopping experience without hiring a frontend agency.

 Already on Spree?
 Here Is Your Path Forward

-If you already have a storefront running on Spree, you can lift and shift it to Spree 5 without rebuilding from scratch.
-Your existing store keeps working the entire time — customers never notice the upgrade happening behind the scenes.
-See also: how to migrate your backend to Spree 5 while keeping your current storefront.
+If you already have a storefront running on Spree, you can lift and shift it to Spree Commerce 5 without rebuilding from scratch.
+Your existing store keeps working the entire time, and customers never notice the upgrade happening behind the scenes.
+See also: how to migrate your backend to Spree Commerce 5 while keeping your current storefront.

-If you are ready for a fresh shopping experience, the Next.js Storefront Starter gives you a fully working store out of the box — product pages, cart, checkout, accounts, and all.
-Your team just styles it to match your brand and you are live.
+If you are ready for a fresh shopping experience, the open-source Next.js eCommerce storefront gives you a fully working store out of the box: product pages, cart, checkout, accounts, and all.
+Run npx create-spree-app to scaffold everything in minutes, then customize to match your brand.

 Let's use Spree to build exactly what your business needs